rithvikp/autocomp/SETUP.md

 ### Connecting to NFS server

 We can connect this machine to the NFS server we set up earlier.
 Replace `<eval-nfs-ip>` with the **internal** IP address of the NFS server set up earlier.
-You can find this address [here](https://console.cloud.google.com/compute/instances):
+You can find this address [here](https://console.cloud.google.com/compute/instances).

+Note: Continue executing these commands on `eval-primary`.
 ```bash
 sudo apt install -y nfs-common
 sudo mkdir /mnt/nfs